© All Rights Reserved 2021 - CCG Conscious Consulting GmbH

 That leads me to the next principle, perceiving and embracing higher levels of complexity.
 It’s the call of this time with the pandemic, incongruence between rhetoric to action in our systems, strong clashes within and between cultures, environmental degradation and countless seemingly unsolvable problems of today.
 It’s natural to feel powerless, to lose our energy and resolve.
 I feel that too, and it’s helped a lot to be with the amazing people at Converge, and many of the other emergent networks that I’ve had the honor to witness in recent months and years.
 I place my faith in these evolutionary clusters.

 It’s also helped a great deal to have a practice of sitting with complexity, with what is happening.
 Reality is non-linear, irreducible, and emergent.
 When we trust that, our awareness integrates, and expands.
 Possibilities that previously seemed outside of the problem space emerge.

 The mind tends to see opposites, and coming to agreement as compromise.
+Balance means compromise.
 Balance means compromise, and compromise has a negative connotation.
 But it is not so, when we can shift levels of awareness, as Einstein suggested.

 Imagine a spectrum, it’s not possible for a point on it to get closer to both endpoints at the same time.
 This is one dimensional thinking.
 What happens when we add a dimension?
 My good friend Gabriel Grant, also part of Converge, has a book titled Breaking Through Gridlock, that includes the idea that there are possibilities other than compromise.
 The tension of the compromise can be a springboard to innovation.
 Embracing that greater possibility is the stance of integration.
 Nature creates mind-bogglingly complex and innovative adaptations for species to survive and to thrive, continuously improving every “compromise.”